18 August 2018

 How long is the course?

 Some courses are short (or ‘intensive’) and others are long (even up to 3+ years).
 The duration of a course doesn’t necessarily define how good a course is, but obviously it needs to be long enough to cover most of what you’d need in order to practice hypnotherapy professionally.
 In the UK, the ‘Core Curriculum‘ states that minimum training for professional hypnotherapists should be 120 classroom hours (which is 15 x 8-hour days…with no breaks!).
-So really, you’re looking at a minimum of 18 days training (including breaks) in order to cover all that needs to be covered.
+So really, you’re looking at a minimum of 18 days training (including breaks) in order to cover all that needs to be covered in full detail.
 As well as the classroom training, the Core Curriculum suggests that hypnotherapy students should engage in home study alongside their course… quite a lot of home study.
 330 hours is the minimum required amount of home study in the UK (that’s just over 41 x 8 hour days doing homework).
-As a hypnotherapy trainer, let me just say, that amount of homework is definitely needed.
+As a hypnotherapy trainer, let me just say, that amount of homework or self-study is definitely needed.

 What does it cover?